 Idle-Free VT Inc. is now Idle-Free California Inc., a 501(c)(3) non-profit organization that was founded in 2006 and based in Vermont until 2016.
-The organization's Executive Director and President Wayne Michaud relocated to California in August 2016 to continue idle-free education there.
+The organization's executive director and president Wayne Michaud relocated to California in 2016 to continue idle-free education there.
 State of California exempt organization address and name change requirements were met as well as an IRS name change.
 The website, idlefreecalifornia.org was created.
-In February 2017, two Idle-Free VT/Idle-Free California board members from Vermont were harmoniously removed while a new board member from California came on board; additional board members from California are being sought.
-This idlefreevt.org website, and the Idle-Free VT Facebook page, will continue to exist as resources and will be minimally maintained at least through the end of 2017.
+In February 2017, two Idle-Free VT/Idle-Free California board members from Vermont were harmoniously removed while a new board member from California came on board.
+This idlefreevt.org website, and the Idle-Free VT Facebook page, will continue to exist as resources and be minimally maintained for the immediate future.

 The following is a description of Idle-Free VT prior to becoming Idle-Free California:

-Idle-Free VT primarily raises awareness of unnecessary vehicle idling (idling when parked) in Vermont; it secondarily encourages green/eco-driving practice.
+Idle-Free VT primarily raises awareness of the impact of vehicle idling in Vermont, particularly idling when parked, a harmful, wasteful and largely unnecessary practice; it secondarily encourages green/eco-driving practice.
 This is accomplished through funded projects that reach individuals, students, businesses, and municipalities with educational presentations.
 Idle-Free VT encourages local activism, practices and policies through its projects, media exposure, handout distribution, networking, collaborating, and forming coalitions.
 Idle-Free VT also advocates for vehicle idling limitation laws, regulations and rules.

 Idle-Free VT was granted a certificate of incorporation as a nonprofit by the Vermont Office of Secretary of State in 2009.
 The organization achieved IRS federal 501(c)(3) tax exempt status as a public charity in 2013.

 Idle-Free VT Inc. Board of Directors (prior to Feb.
 2017)